Jahangir with a Portrait of Akbar: Akbar

 In the portrait, Akbar is dressed in white.
 This contrasts with Jahangir's lavish attire and is reminiscent of the simple garb worn by Sufi saints.
 It also symbolizes that the late emperor has transcended the material realm.
 In his hand, Akbar is holding an orb that is interpreted as a globe, as if he is going to hand it over to Jahangir.
 The globe represents the right to rule, and is also an allusion to the meaning of "Jahangir", that is, "world-seizer".
 Upon the globe, an inscription reads, "The portrait of the venerable one who is nesting in paradise, the work of Nadir al-Zaman".
 This confirms that the depiction of Akbar is posthumous.

-Reception
+Acquisition history and critical reception

+The Louvre purchased this painting from Elisa Haughton, along with several other Indian artworks, in 1894.

 B. N. Goswamy refers to the painting as "a dazzling work, highly accomplished and quite moving".